edanBI/users-app/README.md

 `minikube addons enable ingress`

-**In a separate terminal window run**: \
+**Expose the application - In a separate terminal window run**: \
 `minikube service ingress-nginx-controller -n ingress-nginx --url`

 You will be displayed with the following information.
 Copy the highlighted port number.
 Notice: you will probably see a different value \
 ![Alt text](misc/Screenshot_1.png?raw=true)

-Print

 Install application:\
 `helm install users-app umbrella/`

-Open url "http://users.lusha:copied-port".
-You should be prompted with a list of users.

 Check application installed successfuly:
 `kubectl get pods`

-3 pods status should be running:
+Following pods status should be 'Running':

 1. frontend-deployment
 2. backend-deployment
 3. mongodb-statefulset-0

+Verify the IP address is set:
+`kubectl get ingress`

+Add the following line to the bottom of the /etc/hosts file on your computer (you will need administrator access):
+`<INGRESS-ADDRESS>     users.lusha`

+To view the users available by the application, Open url "http://users.lusha:<port-number>".